marbetschar/marco.betschart.name/about-my-website.md

 > An area of responsibility is "a sphere of activity with a **standard to be maintained over time.**"

-No specific goal, no deadline.
-So the characteristics of an area are:
+An area does not have a specific goal, nor does it have a deadline.
+The characteristics of an area are:

 - **standard** to be maintained
 - **indefinite** end date